direktiv-apps/terraform/README.md

 ## About terraform

 This function has [Terraform](https://www.terraform.io/) and the graphiz installed.
 Direktiv variables can be used to store and load the state.
-The function can run `init` but accepts data prepared with `init` already.
+The function can run `init` but accepts data already prepared with `init`.

 ### Example(s)
   #### Function Configuration